MathieuNls/bianca/bianca.md

 # Discussion {#sec:discuss}

-_COMMENT: THIS IS STILL A WORK IN PROGRESS.
-I'D LIKE TO HAVE YOUR INPUTS ON WHAT SHOULD GO HERE._
+\comment{Mathieu}{THIS IS STILL A WORK IN PROGRESS.
+I'D LIKE TO HAVE YOUR INPUTS ON WHAT SHOULD GO HERE.}

-_COMMENT FOR MATHIEU/WAHAB: 1.
-A possible discussion point to examine is how much history is needed vs. accuracy of BIANCA_ _COMMENT FOR MATHIEU/WAHAB: 2.
-Can we examine the relationship between $\alpha$ and accuracy._
+\comment{Emad}{A possible discussion point to examine is how much history is needed vs. accuracy of BIANCA}
+\comment{Emad}{Can we examine the relationship between $\alpha$ and accuracy.}
-_COMMENT FOR MATHIEU/WAHAB: 3.Can we examine the relationship between the number of dependencies a project has and accuracy of BIANCA as another discussion point._
+\comment{Emad}{Can we examine the relationship between the number of dependencies a project has and accuracy of BIANCA as another discussion point.}

 In this section, we discuss the key lessons learned while designing and validating BIANCA.